vitor-antoni/linktree-template/README.md

 ## 📑 Additional Information
 This project was developed to contribute to the *open source* movement.
 Therefore, it doesn't have any complex code here.

+I liked this project so much that I used it to develop a website for myself.
+You can see it [clicking here](https://links.vitor-antoni.com.br).

 Furthermore, I must to give the credit to these people, that I got some pieces of code from their own projects to develop this.

 [©️ johnggli](https://github.com/johnggli/linktree) <br>